fballou/cse15l-lab-reports/lab-report5-week-8.md

     echo "ListExamples.java Has Successfully Compiled." fi
 ```
 <span style="font-family:Hellvetica; font-size:1em;">Since ListExamples.java in this repository successfully compiled, it'll skip the first if statement block and go to the else block.
 It'll print "ListExamples.java Has Successfully Compiled.
-There is no stderr and the exit code is 0.</span>
+There is no stderr and the exit code is 0.
+There also is no early exit of this bash script.</span>

 <span style="font-family:Hellvetica; font-size:1em;">The next line will compile all the other files within that directory (TestListExamples.java). </span>